The American Chemical Society: A Force for Good

-The ACS Publications Division publishes more than 37,000 research papers annually in 41 world-class scientific journals.
+The ACS Publications Division publishes more than 40,000 research papers annually in over 50 world-class, peer-reviewed scientific journals.
 With the introduction of the ACS Journal Archives in 2002, we provide searchable access to more than 450,000 original chemistry articles dating back to 1879.
-In 2009, the Publications Division introduced the ACS Symposium Series Online and the ACS Symposium Series Archives.
-In 2011 ACS Publications and Membership and Scientific Advancement Divisions introduced new programs that expand ACS member access to more than one million articles and book chapters from the most trusted, most cited, most read publications in the chemical and related sciences.
+ACS Publications, in conjunction with the ACS Membership and Scientific Advancement Division, offers our members access to more than one million articles and book chapters from the most trusted, most cited, most read publications in the chemical and related sciences.
 ACS Publications offers a comprehensive program of Open Access Initiatives, consisting of four main components: ACS Central Science, ACS Editor Choice, ACS Author Rewards and ACS AuthorChoice.

 A Resource for Problem Solvers in a Challenging World

 Every year, ACS awards millions of dollars in grants for basic research in petroleum and related fields through the Petroleum Research Fund (PRF).
-Twenty-five researchers, who were recipients of these grants and were originators of transforming scientific work, later went on to become Nobel Laureates.
+Twenty-eight researchers, who received PRF support and were originators of transforming scientific work, later went on to become Nobel Laureates.

-ACS is also home to The ACS Green Chemistry Institute (ACS GCI).
-The institute works with industry, academia, government and nongovernmental organizations to educate and implement green chemistry processes throughout the world.
-ACS GCI hosts a highly regarded annual Green Chemistry & Engineering conference in Washington, D.C. and offers workshops for high school teachers and graduate students that foster collaborations leading to better, cleaner and greener ways of producing the products we use every day.
+ACS is also home to the ACS Green Chemistry Institute (ACS GCI).
+This institute works with industry, academia, government and nongovernmental organizations to educate and implement green chemistry processes throughout the world.
+ACS GCI hosts a highly regarded annual Green Chemistry & Engineering conference in June.
+It also offers workshops for high school teachers and graduate students that foster collaborations leading to better, cleaner and greener ways of producing the products we use every day.